 However dropdowns don’t allow the hotspot to dynamically change style if the topic sits at a different level in the output – the style is static (unless I’ve missed something obvious of course!).

-To get around this use a toggler link conditioned for the HTML5 target followed by a heading conditioned for the pdf target (usually h2 as our topics all have h1 as the main heading).
+To get around this I use a toggler link conditioned for the HTML5 target followed by a heading conditioned for the pdf target (usually h2 as our topics all have h1 as the main heading).
 That way in the PDF if the topic is at the top level the toggler heading is H2, but if the topic is at the next level down the toggler heading is automatically h3, and so on.

 Moving on to XRefs, I agree with not listing them all at the beginning or end of the topic.
 However I like to use them slightly differently to the way you describe.
 Having worked previously with online and PDF help that had to be AAA compliant (so suitable for any differently abled user, possibly using a screen reader), I’m aware that just putting a link in the middle of a sentence isn’t always appropriate (particularly for screenreaders), so I put them at the end as a more explicitly worded reference.